Security Devices and CCTV

 Booking.com does not allow CCTV in areas exclusively rented by guests, even if the devices are turned off during their stay.
 If you want to keep your listing on Booking.com, we recommend removing any CCTV in these areas.

-For more information: Booking.com Requirements on CCTV
+For more information, visit Booking.com Requirements on CCTV

 Airbnb